zifornd/neopred/docs/usage.md

 ## FastQC

-The tool [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a general QC standard for any sequencing workflow and nf-rima pipeline runs this at the beginning of the pipeline to generate general quality metrics of the sequenced reads.
+The tool [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a general QC standard for any sequencing workflow and neopred pipeline runs this at the beginning of the pipeline to generate general quality metrics of the sequenced reads.
 For example, FASTQC provides numerous quality control scores such as quality score distribution across reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
 For more details on parameters, please refer to [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 ## Alignment